jasonphan/health-checker/README.md

       "password": "password"
     },

+    // Maximum time for this health check request.
+Defaulted to 60s.
+    "max_time": 30,

     // How often a health check is performed in seconds,
     // adding this overrides frequency in .env.
     "frequency": 120,